-This year more than 106 alumni contributed to curriculum updates and quality assessment of various administrative activities like their representation in IQAC, DAB, BOS bodies.
-They also share their knowledge and skills through expert talks, guidance for project work and training to students on emerging technologies, webinars.
-They also give collaborative projects with the industries they work in.
+There is regular representation of alumni on various statutory bodies such as IQAC, BOS, DAB.
+This year more than 196 alumni contributed to curriculum updates and quality assessment of various administrative activities.
+They also share their knowledge and skills by giving expert talk, guiding students for project work, providing placement drives and training students on emerging technologies through webinars sometimes providing collaborative projects with the industries they work in.
+Also some alumni contributed for infrastructure development which total cost around 5 lakh rupees This year six alumni meets were organized and at different places like Pune, New Delhi and Solapur at the Institute